 The MA program admits up to ten full-time students per year to pursue research in the context of a large Department of Dance.
 York runs an established BFA program, an MFA in Choreography and Collaborative Creation, and a PhD in Dance Studies.
 MA students participate in courses, seminars, field trips, independent research, and academic conferences.
 Guest specialists enrich course offerings through lectures, workshops, and colloquiums.
 Students are encouraged to also take courses in other disciplines, such as Music, Anthropology, Visual Arts, English, Education, Culture & Communication, and History.
 Students learn to work with archival materials at York and Dance Collection Danse, and they benefit from an extensive alumni network.
 Graduate students often take dance technique classes on campus, but many study in schools and studios in downtown Toronto that offer instruction in a wide range of dance forms.

-MA students complete degrees by choosing among three options: thesis, major research paper/project (MRP), or coursework.
-To date, more than 60 have written theses, over 90 have written MRPs, and many more have done coursework.
-Research generated in all three options has led to numerous conference presentations and publications.
-Students often incorporate performance work in their research, and sometimes theses and MRPs include the production of videos and DVDs.
+MA students complete their degrees via coursework.
+Research generated by our MA students has led to numerous conference presentations and publications.
+Students often incorporate performance work in their research, and sometimes projects include the production of videos and DVDs.
 York University offers a comprehensive funding package for graduate students.

 - B+ average